gohugoio/hugo/content/en/functions/fmt/Erroridf.md

 ---
 title: fmt.Erroridf
-description: Log a suppressable ERROR from a template.
+description: Log a suppressible ERROR from a template.
 categories: []
 keywords: []
 action: